cypress-io/cypress/npm/vite-plugin-cypress-esm/README.md

-# @cypress/vite-plugin-proxify-esm
+# @cypress/vite-plugin-cypress-esm

 A Vite plugin that intercepts and rewrites ES module imports.
 It wraps them in a `Proxy`, allowing for instrumentation by libraries such as Sinon.
 Useful for test runners using Vite as a dev server.

 > **Note:** This package is a pre-release and is not yet stable.
 There are likely to be bugs and edge cases.
-Please report and bugs [here](https://github.com/cypress-io/cypress/issues/new?labels=npm:%20@cypress/vite-plugin-proxify-esm)
+Please report and bugs [here](https://github.com/cypress-io/cypress/issues/new?labels=npm:%20@cypress/vite-plugin-cypress-esm)

 ## Debugging

-Run Cypress with `DEBUG=cypress:vite-plugin-proxify-esm`.
+Run Cypress with `DEBUG=cypress:vite-plugin-cypress-esm`.
 You will get logs in the terminal, for the code transformation, and in the browser console, for intercepting and wrapping the modules in a Proxy.
 ## Compatibility

 | @cypress/vite-plugin-mock-esm | cypress |